UniBoBinU/UniBoBinU/README.md

 - Name: BoB
 - Interests: Stuff
 - Learning: Lifes a .....
-- Looking tocollaborate on: Half a baby
+- Looking to collaborate within you
-- Contact details: Page me
+- Contact details: Hit me on my beeper
 - Pronoun: Him/It
 - Fun Fact: Im not wearing any socks